kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 client then proceeds with the handshake, authenticating for ESNIKeys.public_name as described in {{auth-public-name}}.

+### Authenticating for the public name {#auth-public-name}

+When the server cannot decrypt or does not process the "encrypted_server_name" extension, it continues with the handshake using the cleartext "server_name" extension instead (see {{server-behavior}}).
+Clients that offer ESNI then authenticate the connection with the public name, as follows:

+- If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an "illegal_parameter" alert.
+This case is invalid because {{client-behavior}}
+  requires the client to only offer ESNI-established sessions, and
+  {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.

+- The client MUST verify that the certificate is valid for ESNIKeys.public_name.
+  If invalid, it MUST abort the connection with the appropriate alert.

+- If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

+Note that authenticating a connection for the public name does not authenticate it for the origin.
+The TLS implementation MUST NOT report such connections as successful to the application.
+It additionally MUST ignore all session tickets and session IDs presented by the server.
+These connections are only used to trigger retries, as described in {{handle-server-response}}.
+This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

 After the handshake successfully concludes with the public name authenticated, the client MUST check if it has received an "encrypted_server_name" extension as part of EncryptedExtensions.
 If one was found, the client can regard that the